theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ## Controls
 ![Controls](https://raw.githubusercontent.com/NateXS/Scratch-3DS/refs/heads/main/scratch%203ds%20controls.png)
+[3DS] Glide your finger/stylus on the bottom screen to move the mouse, and tap the bottom screen to click.
-To use the mouse you must enter mouse mode by holding L. Use the D-pad to move the mouse, and press R to click.
+[Wii U] To use the mouse you must enter mouse mode by holding L. Use the D-pad to move the mouse, and press R to click.

 ### Other Plaforms